 Although you both may have agreed on a future plan, it’s possible you or your partner feel differently now.

 And if that becomes the case, you have two options.

 Compromise or walk away.

 A compromise could mean that you both replan the future to fit both of your needs or that one of you decides to go along with the other’s plan.

-Love dictates compromise, whether you’re close or far apart in distance.
+Love dictates compromise, whether you’re close or far apart.